authgear/authgear-server/docs/specs/app2app.md

   ```

   - `x_app2app_enabled`: boolean.
 Whether the client is able to handle app2app authentication requests from other clients.
   - `x_app2app_insecure_device_key_binding_enabled`: boolean.
 Default `false`.
-If `true`, refresh tokens of this client without a bound device key can be bound to a new device key during refreshing the tokens.
+If `true`, offline grant of this client without a bound device key can be bound to a new device key when using the new grant type `urn:authgear:params:oauth:grant-type:app2app`.
 This option is for allowing existing logged in users to use app2app without requiring them to re-login.
 However this also allows sessions without a bound device key to be bound with any key and participate in app2app authentication which might be a security concern.

 - Token Endpoint

   - For `grant_type=authorization_code`, a new parameter `x_app2app_device_key_jwt` is supported.
 This value can be specified by the client to enable app2app login.
 If specified, it should be a jwt signed by the private key of the device key, and containing the public key of that key pair in header, with a `challenge` obtained from server in payload. `x_app2app_device_key_jwt` will be ignored if `x_app2app_enabled` of the client configuration is not `true`.

-  - For `grant_type=refresh_token`, a new parameter `x_app2app_device_key_jwt` is supported if `x_app2app_insecure_device_key_binding_enabled` is `true`.
-The provided public key in the jwt will be bound to the provided refresh token if the refresh token isn't already bound to another device key.
-If the refresh token was already bound to another device key which doesn't match the one provided in this parameter, an error will be returned.

   - A new grant_type `urn:authgear:params:oauth:grant-type:app2app` is supported.
 When using such grant_type, The following must be provided in the request:
     - `refresh_token`: a valid refresh token.
     - `client_id`: current client id.
     - `app2app_client_id`: the authenticating client id.
     - `jwt`: a jwt with a challenge token obtained from the `/oauth2/challenge` api, signed with the private key of the device key bound to the refresh token.
+If `x_app2app_insecure_device_key_binding_enabled` is `true`, a jwt with a new device key will be allowed if there were no device key bound in the current offline grant.
+In this case the new key will be bound to the offline grant after the request.
     - `app2app_redirect_uri`: the redirect uri used to return the result used by the app.
 The server is reponsible to check the provided uri is in the whitelist of at least one of the configured client redirect uri.
   - The server will verify the signature, and generates a new authorization code associated with the provided `app2app_client_id`.
 The client can then use this code to perform code exchange with `grant_type=authorization_code` and obtain a new set of refresh token and access tokens.